Russia intensifies its attacks in Zaporizhzhia Oblast. Will there be an offensive of a large scale?

 Russian and Ukrainian sources reported that Russian forces also advanced in the area southwest of , near the village of Novodarivka.

-According to a report by the Institute for the Study of War on October 14, Russian forces have conducted ground assaults in the last two days near Robotyne and Mala Tokmachka in the central part of Zaporizhzhia Oblast.
+According to a by the Institute for the Study of War on October 14, Russian forces have conducted ground assaults in the last two days near Robotyne and Mala Tokmachka in the central part of Zaporizhzhia Oblast.
 However, no gains have been confirmed.

 The area was the focal point of Ukraine’s southern counteroffensive 2023, which liberated Robotyne and other small settlements, but did not result in a significant breakthrough.